 “We’re not seeing good average-daily-rate growth in that sector, although more low-end hotels are growing occupancy now versus the same time last year,” she added.

 The good news is that 18-month decline is beginning to flatten, and a quarter of the U.S. hotel industry is finding growth.
-There is still approximately three-quarters of hotels not growing across occupancy, ADR and RevPAR, however.
+Approximately three-quarters of hotels still are declining in either occupancy, ADR or both.

 Such performance patterns mirror the recessionary periods of the early 2000s and the 2008 Great Recession, but the significant difference now is bifurcation.
 In other words, RevPAR for economy hotels has declined while RevPAR for the luxury segment is growing.